Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

 'towhee_initialize.py' is currently set to auto create directories, auto copy input files, and auto start four methane simulations as a 100 molecules equilibration simulation in the isobaric-isothermal ensemble.
 Once the simulation is finished, 'towhee_collect.py' will print an output file 'towhee_methane' with thermodynamic property averages and statistics.

-*Note that detailed comments are given within the source code
+*Additional detailed comments are given within the source code

 ###Contributors
 Robert Kelly